lavinialei2/musicplayer/README.md

 Desktop music player app inspired by nashallery and the Barble The Island Princess CD player I used to have as a kid.
 Built using Javascript and HTML/CSS in Electron.

-Currently features bops from the Ponyo album and anthems of various Barbie movies.
+Currently features bops from Ponyo on the Cliff By the Sea, various Barbie movie soundtracks, Maybe Happy Ending, A Different Kind of Human (Step II), and Pure Heroine.
 Audio files are not included the repository for copyright reasons, but should be uploaded to assets/audios.
-May expand artwork into other albums in the future.

 To run this music player, after cloning for the first time, run the following command